1Cyan/worktable/Outputs.md

 - SubSnap_*.hdf5: the subhalo catalogues, where * is replaced by the snapshot index (normally from `0` to `NumberOfSnapshots-1`).
 The snapshot index may not be the same as the `SnapshotId` which is the numbering of the simulation snapshot, depending on whether the `SnapshotId`s are consecutive and whether a `SnapshotList` parameter is specified in the config file.
 Note that if a `MinSnapshotIndex` is specified in the config file, the outputs will start from `MinSnapshotIndex`.
 This is useful when there are no objects in the first few snapshots of the simulation so that they can be skipped.
 - SrcSnap_*.hdf5: source subhalo catalogues, only used for restarting HBT from an intermediate snapshot.
 Can be safely removed once the run has finished.

-Besides, the `Parameters.log` file records the version number of HBT used, as well as the parameter values used.

-The main outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
-In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
-A python reader module is also provided in `toolbox/HBTReader.py`.
+These outputs are in HDF5 format, which can be viewed with [HDFView](https://www.hdfgroup.org/products/java/hdfview/index.html) or any other HDF tools.
+- In python, you can use [h5py](https://pypi.python.org/pypi/h5py) to read them directly.
+- A python reader module is also provided in `toolbox/HBTReader.py`.
+- To analyze them in C/C++, the simple way is to take one of the postprocessing programs under `toolbox` folder as a template and modify it.

 The following is a screenshot of a sample SubSnap file opened in hdfview:
 ![Sample SubSnap file in hdfview](https://github.com/Kambrian/HBTplus/blob/doc/SubSnap.png)

+Besides, the `Parameters.log` file records the version number of HBT used, as well as the parameter values used.

 ### Subhalo properties and merger tree
 Each subhalo is labelled by a unique `TrackId`, which is fixed throughout its evolution history (see illustration in the figure).
 So doing merger tree with HBT is straightforward: the progenitor/descendent of a subhalo at another snapshot is simply the subhalo labelled by the same `TrackId` at that time.
 The host halo of each subhalo is given by `HostHaloId`, which is the index of the host halo in the order stored in the corresponding (FoF) halo catalogue (those in the first FoF halo have `HostHaloId=0`).
 There could be subhalos with `HostHaloId=-1`.
 These are subhalos that are not enclosed in any FoF halo but still remain bound.
 To facilitate fast retrieval of all the subhaloes in each host halo, the `/Membership/GroupedTrackIds` dataset in the file stores the list of subhaloes in each group (Note this is only available for the OpenMP version of HBT2).